Are Green Apples Keto? All Apple Types & Keto Fruits Reviewed

 • Dairy: Butter, mayonnaise, heavy cream, full fat sour cream, whipped cream, ricotta, and cottage cheese are approved keto snacks and spreads if eaten in moderation.

-Additionally, Cool Whip is low carb brand for whipped cream but, only in sufficiently small amounts to avoid getting kicked out of ketosis.
+Additionally, Cool Whip is a low carb brand for whipped cream, but it should be consumed in small enough quantities to prevent being kicked out of ketosis.

 Cheeses are a staple of keto for those who don’t follow a dairy free diet.
 High in fat and low carb, cheese varieties including brie, blue cheese, cheddar, cream cheese, feta, goat cheese, mozzarella, monterey jack, parmesan and swiss are excellent options.